Henry Hay Nixon, Vice President of York City Council

 Phone: (717) 849-2246

 Mobile: (717) 668-5999

-Henry Nixon, a Democrat, was first elected to City Council in November of 2009 and was sworn into office on January 4, 2010.
+Henry Nixon, a Democrat, was first elected to City Council in November of 2009 and after winning a re-election bid in November 2013, was again sworn into office on January 6, 2014 for a term of four years.
 Henry currently serves as the Vice President of Council, and Chair of Council's Police and Fire Committees.
-He was former Chair of the Business Administration Committee and former member of the Police, Fire, Economic Development and Rules & Administrative Code Committees.
-Henry has served as Council's liaison to the Community Progress Council's Board of Commissioners since January 2010.
+He is currently a member of the Public Works, and Rules & Administrative Code Committees of Council and serves as Council's liaison to the Community Progress Council's Board of Directors.

 Henry and his wife have lived in the city since 1970.
 Mr. Nixon’s decision to run for office was based in his desire to forge new alliances within our larger York community, promote economic development and jobs throughout the City, and reverse the deterioration of neighborhoods.

 He attended Mercersburg Academy and graduated from Gettysburg Area High School (1966) and Gettysburg College, BA 1970.

 Mr. Nixon has 40 successful years of business experience and community leadership.
 This experience qualifies him to be a good steward of his fellow taxpayers’ money.
 His many years of community service taught him to work well with others in seeking solutions to complex challenges.
 With contacts, in every field, throughout York County, he can bring resources to bear on the difficult challenges that face York.

 Mr. Nixon is passionate about the City and its future.
 He will put new energy into city government.
 He believes that City Council, the people of York and the Mayor should be aligned: have the same goals, work closely together achieving those goals and thereby move our City forward, building on the successes of the past.